-First of all, please create a new service in DCP SB Online (If you have not set up a service yet, please have a look at this video or at the corresponding blog article).
-Once you have created a new service, you will be provided with the Online Configuratin window where you can configure your service in detail.
-If you have already configured a service, you get an overview of your hosted service(s).
+First, create a new service in DocumentsCorePack Online (If you have not set up a service yet, please have a look at this article with the corresponding video).
+Once you have created a new service, you will be provided with the Online Configuration window where you can configure your service in detail.
+If you have already configured a service, you will see an overview of your hosted service(s).

-The configuration for Load Balancing Service is very easy.
-Select the service you want to configure in the Online Configuration window and click on the [configure load balancing]-button (highlighted in yellow).
+The configuration for the Load Balancing Service is straightforward.
+In the Online Configuration window, click on the Load Balancing button.

 For example: There are 5 Load Balancing licenses available and want to configure all 5 and reserve 2 of them only for single documents and the rest are for batch document generation (see figure below).

 How to configure a Load Balancing Service On-Premise?

 The creation of a Load Balancing Service in DocumentsCorePack Online is different than in DocumentsCorePack On-Premise.
 Learn here how it works.